tezc/sc/queue/README.md

 ##### Note

-Queue pointer is not stable, it may change if we expand the memory.
+Queue pointer is not stable, it may change if it expands the memory.
 If you
 pass the queue to another function which can add items, do it by passing
 reference of the queue pointer.